 As for amenities — how about Wilson Subway Station, Yorkdale Shopping Centre and York University?
 Drivers can easily jump on highways 400 and 401, as well as Allen Road.

 The Tippett Road Area Regeneration Study was a comprehensive review of the city’s use of “employment lands” — a designation that prohibits residential purposes in certain areas and stifles community development.
 It turns this untapped potential into mixed-use zoning, which is a familiar topic.
-(Urban designer Ken Greenberg just raised this issue with Toronto Storeys in December.)
+(Urban designer Ken Greenberg just raised this issue with Storeys in December.)

 Don Mills and Sheppard

 This intersection is another no-brainer.
 Just like Wilson and Allen, Don Mills and Sheppard boasts the same irresistible mix for developers: subway, highways and retail.
 Not to mention the first-time homebuyer’s saviour — a nearby IKEA.

 Transit lures the students and young workers, highways attract the car-dependent families from the suburbs, and Fairview Mall retail keeps it all alive.
 Parks, schools, a community centre and local hospital round out the details that downtown is sometimes missing.